-The classic example from introductory logic courses, “All humans are mortal.
-Socrates is a human.
-Therefore, Socrates is mortal.” sounds like a trivial exercise until you insert yourself into that predicate.
-“I am mortal” is not just a simple inference, but a call to action, or at least a motivation to think how this fact affects your life and the lives of people around you.
+We've all seen the classic example from introductory logic courses: all humans are mortal, Socrates is a human, therefore, Socrates is mortal.
+It sounds like a trivial exercise until you insert yourself into that predicate.
+“I am mortal” is some serious motivation to think how this fact affects your life and the lives of people around you.

-Of course, it's not me who gets to decide which of the things I made in my life remain relevant one, five, or a hundred years after my death.
-I would like my projects including websites to outlive me, both because one of my main goals in building them is to share the tools and information that may help other people, and because I'm just as vain as everyone else.
+Of course, it's not me who gets to decide which of the things I made in my life remain relevant in one, five, or a hundred years after my death.
+I would like my projects including websites to outlive me, both because one of my main reasons for building them is to share the tools and information that may help other people, and because I'm just as vain as everyone else.

 What I would like to be done if I'm dead (or otherwise permanently incapacitated)